andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **1.3 – Arranging Matches**

-1\.3.1 – The deadline for reacting to a challenge is 2 days after the challenge has been made.
-Teams have 2 days into the match week to organise a date to play their set match or the match will be forced by a supervisor.
+1\.3.1 – Matches can be played from Monday through to the following Monday, 22:00 CET.
+If you cannot find an agreement with the enemy team, the match will be automatically set for a Sunday at 20:00 CET.

 1\.3.2 – Matches should be arranged by sending a personal message on Discord to a clan's admin.